alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/07-bootstrapping-etcd.md

 EOF
 ```

+> NOTE that `initial-cluster` value is composed by all three masters or controllers since this is a distributed system.

 ### Start the etcd Server

 ```
 {
-sud
+  sudo systemctl daemon-reload
   sudo systemctl enable etcd --now
 }
 ```

-> Remember to run the above commands on each controller node: `controller-0`, `controller-1`, and `controller-2`.
+> Remember to run the above commands on each controller node: `master00`, `master01`, and `master02`.

 ## Verification